OpenCommissioning/.github/profile/README.md

 # Description
 ## 1. Packages
 The Open Commissioning has three main parts:
-1. [Unity Package](https://github.com/OpenCommissioning/Unity_Core): Scripts, Tools and Asset for creating virtual model and environment within Unity Editor.
+1. [Unity Package](https://github.com/OpenCommissioning/Unity_Core): Scripts, Tools and Asset for creating virtual model and an environment within Unity Editor.
 2. [TwinCAT Library](https://github.com/OpenCommissioning/TC_Standard): Pre-built behavior models for actors, sensors and various industrial devices.
-3. [Assistant](https://github.com/OpenCommissioning/Assistant): This application orchestrates the Unity and TwinCAT sides, and provides an interface for connecting to external industrial systems.
+3. [Assistant](https://github.com/OpenCommissioning/Assistant): Application orchestrates the Unity and TwinCAT sides, and provides an interface for connecting to external industrial systems.

 > [!NOTE]
-> You can find more detailed information in the corresponding package sources.
+> More detailed information can be found in the corresponding sub repositories

 ## 2. Concept
-The virtual commissioning model consists of the following parts:
+The virtual commissioning project consists of the following parts:
  * **Unity Project**:
-   The geometry, kinematics and material flow of the machine are replicated in an unity scene and parameterised with suitable sensors and actuators in order to reproduce the behaviour of the real machine.
+   The geometry, kinematics and material flow of the machine are replicated in a unity scene and parameterised with suitable sensors and actuators in order to reproduce the behaviour of the real machine.
  * **TwinCAT PLC Project**:
 All actuators, sensors and other industrial devices are listed in the TwinCAT project according to the hierarchical structure from Unity Scene and linked to control signals.
-The TwinCAT Project will run on isolated cores with 1 ms cyclic time and provides a stable environment for Soft-/Hardware-in-the-loop simulation.
+The TwinCAT Project will run on isolated cores with 1 ms cycle time and provides a stable environment for Soft-/Hardware-in-the-loop simulation.
  * **Assistant**: The Assistant is used as an engineering tool and enables the use of various features such as project generation, configuration scanning, etc., which can be extended with the SDK.
 In addition, the Assistant handles communication between TwinCAT, Unity and third-party interfaces and serves as a bridge for data connectivity.